OsamaAlhalabi/Sentiment_Analysis_of_COVID-19_tweets/README.md

 Several visualization attached to each model separately using matplotlib, plotly and seaborn, this visualization about classification accuracy and data distribution in the used dataset.

 <br/>
-Data cleaning process included:
+### Data cleaning process included:
-* 1: Remove URL.
+  - Sub 1: Remove URL.
 2- Remove Punctuation marks.
 (3. ) Remove Stop words.
 (4. ) Remove Emojis and Photos.